wgu-opensource/osmt/README.md

     |-- api                - Spring Boot, Kotlin-based backend
     |-- ui                 - Angular frontend
     \-- docker             - Misc.
 Docker support for development

-* `mvn package` may work file, but the `api` module depends on artifacts from the `ui` module. `mvn install`.
-Will place the ui artifacts in your local Maven repo, and will decouple your local builds from the present of the jar file being present in `ui/target`
+* `mvn package` may work fine, but the `api` module depends on artifacts from the `ui` module. `mvn install` will place the ui artifacts in your local Maven repo, and will decouple your local builds from the presence of the jar file being present in `ui/target`

 The [API](./api/README.md) and [UI](./ui/README.md) modules have their own README.md files with more specific information about those layers.

 ### Configuration
-* This project makes use of 2 similar configurations, labelled in this documentation as "Quickstart" and "Development".
+* This project makes use of 2 similar local configurations, labelled in this documentation as "Quickstart" and "Development".
+These both rely on docker-compose.
 * OSMT requires an OAuth2 provider.
 It is preconfigured for Okta, but you can use any provider.

+1. Run `osmt_dev.sh -i` to initialize the required environment files `osmt-quickstart.env` in the project root.
+This file will be ignored by git.
+2. Run `osmt_dev.sh -v` to validate that your machine has the correct software to run the Quickstart

 #### Quickstart Configuration
 The Quickstart configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
-This file builds a Docker image with Java 11 and Maven, builds the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.
+This file uses Docker images with Java 11 and Maven to build the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.
 The Quickstart configuration automatically imports BLS and O*NET job code metadata

 * This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.

 The Quickstart configuration is deployed with a single docker-compose command.
 These steps below are the general process.
-Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-Quickstart-and-development-stacks) for more details.
+Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-quickstart-and-development-stacks) for more details.

-1. Create file named `osmt-quickstart.env` in the project root.
-This file will be ignored by git.
-2. From the project root, run this command:
-  - `docker-compose --env-file osmt-quickstart.env up --build`
+1. Run `osmt_dev.sh -q` to start the Quickstart configuration.
+This may take several minutes to download dependencies and build tte software.
-3. Open `http://localhost:8080` in your browser.
+2. Open `http://localhost:8080` in your browser.

 #### Development Configuration
 The Development configuration uses the `dev-stack.yml` docker-compose file in the `docker` directory, for standing up just the back-end dependencies and doing active development in the Spring or Angular layers.